cewestermann/nvim_raddbg_config/README.md

 ### Setup
-Install the RADDBG debugger to a desired directory from here: https://github.com/EpicGamesExt/raddebugger Inside the root folder of the raddebugger, create a launch_raddbg.bat script.
+Install the RADDBG debugger to a desired directory from here: https://github.com/EpicGamesExt/raddebugger Inside the root folder of the raddebugger, create a launch_raddbg.bat script and add it to your PATH.
 I've uploaded mine which does some simple caching, so we don't reinitialize MVSC variables every time.

 Place the raddbg.lua file in your nvim config and require it.